Understanding security alerts

 - Related entities

-- Azure ATP and NNR (Network Name Resolution)
+- Defender for Identity and NNR (Network Name Resolution)

 Security alert structure